funwithflutter/lit_firebase_auth/README.md

 );
 ```

 This will use the default configuration and UI theming.
-See the section on decoration and theming for customization.
+See the section on [decoration and theming](#decoration-and-theming) for customization.

-**NOTE**: This widget needs to be below a `Scaffold` widget.
+**NOTE**: This widget needs to be a child of a `Scaffold` widget.

 ### Handle auth state changes
 To determine the current auth state, make use of `LitAuthState`: